kamiabay/ecs150project1/REPORT.md

 error, we tested using the tester script on Gradescope.
 ALL the tests work and are EXACTLY like the one that professor sent but nothing shows up on gradescoop , we basically got ZER0.

+can you please tell me what is wrong in after you review our code.